About intellectual disability

 Diagnosis of intellectual disability

 In general, the milder the intellectual disability, the later it’s diagnosed.

 Living with intellectual disability

-Children with intellectual disability can learn and keep learning, just like other children.
+Children with intellectual disability can learn and keep learning, just like all children.
 And like all children, they get a lot out of being part of the community and doing activities that make them feel good about themselves.

 Some children with intellectual disability can go to regular school with assistance.
 Others might benefit from special education.
 Primary school choices are up to you as a parent, taking into account what will best suit your child’s needs and your family’s circumstances.

 Many adults with mild intellectual disability live independent lives.

 Treatment, therapies and supports for children with intellectual disability

 If your child has intellectual disability, you and your child might work with some or all of the following professionals: